-A pretty peppercorn that looks like a small blackberry that will seduce you both by its appearance and by its bewitching taste with smoky and fruity notes at the same time.
+A nice peppercorn looking like a blackberry which will seduce you both by its aspect and by its bewitching taste with smoky and fruity notes at the same time.
 Let yourself be seduced by this cousin of the long pepper.

 "A wild berry that will seduce the most discerning palates with its smoky and fruity notes "

 Cooking association : Savoury dishes and desserts.